-Since returning to Middlebury in a coaching role, Elias has helped guide the Panthers to the NESCAC Semifinals in four of his five seasons, including an appearance in the 2017 Tournament championship match.
-During his tenure, he has aided in the development of 19 All-NESCAC players, the 2014 NESCAC Player of the Year, three All-Americans and five Academic All-Americans.
-In the classroom over the past four years, the Panthers have earned the National Soccer Coaches Association of America (NSCAA) Team Academic award each year, achieving the 10th-highest GPA in the nation across all divisions in 2014.
+Since returning to Middlebury in a coaching role, Elias has helped guide the Panthers to the NESCAC Semifinals in five of his six seasons, including appearances in the 2017 and 2019 tournament championship match.
+During his tenure, he has aided in the development of 23 All-NESCAC players, the 2014 NESCAC Player of the Year, three All-Americans and six Academic All-Americans.
+In the classroom over the past five years, the Panthers have earned the National Soccer Coaches Association of America (NSCAA) Team Academic award, tying for the sixth-highest GPA in the nation across all divisions during the 2018-19 academic year.

 Prior to working at Middlebury, Elias spent three seasons as the lead assistant and recruiting coordinator at Division I Long Island University-Brooklyn (LIU).
 While at LIU, Elias helped mentor a member of the Canadian National Team, an Academic All-American, an All-Northeast Region Player and three All-NEC Players.

 During his four-year playing career at Middlebury, Elias played in three NESCAC Championships and captained the 2007 team to NCAA and NESCAC Championship crowns.
 Elias received First-Team All-American, First-Team All-New England and First-Team All-NESCAC honors.
 He was also named a CoSIDA District I All-Academic selection with a 3.71 grade point average.